6 Things to Know Before Building a Pickleball Court

 Pickled: Getting “pickled” means losing a pickleball game 11-0.

-Bonus: Why is pickleball called “pickleball”?
+Bonus: Why is pickleball called “pickleball” and why has it become so popular?

 In 1965, Joel Pritchard, the inventor of pickleball, was vacationing at his summer home on the Bainbridge Island in Washington.
 Upon looking for a fun activity for their children, Pritchard, along with Bill Bell and Barney McCallum created the game of pickleball with some broken paddles and a whiffle ball.
 Pritchard’s wife, a fan of rowing, claimed that this sport reminded her of a “pickle boat in crew where oarsmen were chosen from the leftovers of other boats.”
 From there, the sport was named pickleball.